NixOS/rfcs/rfcs/0127-issues-warnings.md

 ## Summary
 [summary]: #summary

 Inspired by the derivation checks for broken and insecure packages, a new system called "warnings" is introduced.
-It is planned to eventually replace the previously mentioned systems, as well as the current "warnings" (which currently only prints a trace message for unmaintained packages). `meta.issues` is added to derivations, which can be used to let the evaluation of individual packages fail with a custom message.
+It is planned to eventually replace the previously mentioned systems, as well as the current – undocumented – "warnings" (which currently only prints a trace message for unmaintained packages). `meta.issues` is added to derivations, which can be used to let the evaluation of individual packages fail with a custom message.
 This will then be used to warn users about packages that are in need of maintenance.
 Packages that have an open issue for a long time should eventually be removed, although doing so is not part of the RFC.

 ## Motivation
 [motivation]: #motivation